myl7/mylmoe/posts/2020-12-26-wg-simple-intranet.md

-title: Use WireGuard to setup an simple intranet
+title: Use WireGuard to setup a simple intranet
 pubDate: 2020-12-26
 updDate: 2020-12-26
 excerpt: See wg0.conf below if you are in a hurry.